-- 21.3 If an employee is required by the company to use the employee's motor vehicle one a casual or incidental basis, the employee is to be paid 44¢ per kilometre travelled during such use. - 21.4 If the company provides a motor vehicle to an employee the company will pay the whole of the cost of the upkeep, registration, insurance, maintenance and running expenses for the vehicle. - 21.5 The company must pay the employee half pay for travelling time in excess of that normally travelled if: - the employee is required to go somewhere other than the normal workplace; and - it is out of hours.
+- When an employee on duty is required to go to any place away from the employee's usual place of employment all reasonable expenses actually incurred will be paid. - Any employee required by the company to provide a motor vehicle must be paid \$78.40 per week (for a vehicle 1500cc and under) or \$96.90 per week (for a vehicle over 1500cc). - 22.3 If an employee is required by the company to use the employee's motor vehicle on a casual or incidental basis, the employee is to be paid 53 cents per kilometre travelled during such use. - 22.4 If the company provides a motor vehicle to an employee the company will pay the whole of the cost of the upkeep, registration, insurance, maintenance and running expenses for the vehicle. - 22.5 The company must pay the employee half pay for travelling time in excess of that normally travelled if: - the employee is required to go somewhere other than the normal workplace; and it is out of hours.

-22. Higher Duties
+23. Higher Duties

-If an employee is required to work in a position for at least 1 day which is paid at a higher rate than the employee's usual work the employee is entitled to at least the higher rate of pay.
+If an employee is required to work in a position for at least 1 day which is paid at a higher rate than the employee's usual work the employee is entitled to the higher rate of pay.

-23. Termination of Employment
+24. Termination of Employment

-- 23.1 The employment of a weekly, part-time or casual employee may be terminated by 2 week's notice given by either party or by the payment or forfeiture as the case may be of 2 week's pay in lieu of notice.
-Nothing in this agreement affects the right of the company to dismiss an employee without notice in the case of misconduct. - 23.2 An employee with more than 2 months service on leaving or being discharged shall, upon request, be given a reference or certificate of service in writing containing, at least, information as to the length and nature of employment.
+24.1 The employment of a weekly, part-time or casual employee may be terminated by 2 week's notice given by either party or by the payment or forfeiture as the case may be of 2 week's pay in lieu of notice.
+Nothing in this agreement affects the right of the company to dismiss an employee without notice in the case of misconduct.

+An employee with more than 2 months service on leaving or being discharged must, upon request, be given a reference or certificate of service in writing containing, at least, information as to the length and nature of employment.

-24. Redundancy
+25. Redundancy and Change